jishi/node-sonos-http-api/README.md

 The following endpoint is available:

 ```
-/RoomName/musicsearch/{apple,spotify}/{album,song,station}/{search term}
+/RoomName/musicsearch/{apple,spotify,deezer}/{album,song,station}/{search term}
 ```
-Currently supporting Apple Music and Spotify.
+Currently supporting Apple Music, Spotify, and Deezer.
 It only handles a single account for each service currently.
 It will probably use the first account added on your system.

 ```
 album   - Plays the specified album